Why Organizations Are Tackling Today’s Workforce Challenges With Mentoring Download Ebook!

 When looking for a good program manager, search for someone with experience as an administrator.
 But if you can’t find someone with such expertise, ensure you choose someone who has a passion for the program’s goals and the organizational and communication skills needed to succeed.

-4. Choose Coaches who fit your goals
+4. Choose coaches who fit your goals

 Establish guidelines when selecting coaches.
 Determine the experience, skills and possibly tenure you’d like coaches to have in order to make them effective.
 Think carefully about your company’s vision, mission and values.
 Do the coaches you have in mind have the skills and expertise to uphold and instill these values in their coachees?